izzadin24/BankProject/README.md

 # Simple Bank Application Project

 This application is a simple console program created as an assignment.
 This program still only simulates several basic functions of a bank account, such as creating an account, making deposits, and withdrawing money.
 This project also demonstrates the application of good coding principles like refactoring, encapsulation, and documentation.
+We will try to inform the minor updates

 ## Main Features